On squarefree powers of simplicial trees: Introduction

 Inspired by this, in this article we study the homological properties of the squarefree powers of squarefree monomial ideals that are not necessarily quadratic.
 To this end, we begin our investigation with the squarefree monomial ideals attached to simplicial trees.
 In \cite{F1}, Faridi introduced simplicial trees as a natural generalization of trees in the context of graphs.
 In the language of hypergraphs, simplicial trees correspond to totally balanced hypergraphs, \cite[Theorem 3.2]{HHTZ}, that is the hypergraphs without any ``special" cycles.
 We direct reader to \cite[Chapter 5]{B}, for more details.

-A breakdown of the contents of this paper is as follows: in Section~\ref{Section one: Preliminaries}, we recall some necessary definitions and notions related to simplicial complexes, and we prove some preliminary results related to simplicial trees.
+A breakdown of the contents of this paper is as follows: in Section~\ref{Section one: Preliminaries}, we recall necessary definitions and notions related to simplicial complexes and establish some preliminary results concerning simplicial trees.
 Section~\ref{Section: Simplicial forests with linear squarefree powers} is devoted to studying the linearity of the resolutions of the squarefree powers of the facet ideals of simplicial trees.
-In \cite[Theorem 3.17]{Z}, Zheng showed that a facet ideal of a simplicial tree $\Delta$ has a linear resolution if and only if $\Delta$ has the so-called intersection property.
-Recently, authors in \cite{KK1} showed that if the facet ideal $I(\Delta)$ of a simplicial tree has a linear resolution, then $I(\Delta)^k$ has a linear resolution for all $k \geq 1$.
-The natural question in this context is whether the squarefree powers of $I(\Delta)$ also admit the same property, that is, if $I(\Delta)$ has a linear resolution, then does $I(\Delta)^{[k]}$ have a linear resolution?
-We answer this question affirmatively.
-In fact, we prove in Proposition~\ref{lem:matchingnumber} that if $I(\Delta)$ has a linear resolution, equivalently if $\Delta$ has the intersection property, then $\nu(\Delta) \leq 2$, which means that $I(\Delta)^{[k]} = 0$ for all $k > 2$.
-Using this, we prove the following theorem which is one of the main result of Section~\ref{Section: Simplicial forests with linear squarefree powers}.
+In \cite[Theorem 3.17]{Z}, Zheng showed that a facet ideal of a simplicial tree $\Delta$ has a linear resolution if and only if $\Delta$ satisfies the so-called intersection property.
+More recently, the authors of \cite{KK1} proved that if the facet ideal $I(\Delta)$ of a simplicial tree has a linear resolution, then $I(\Delta)^k$ has a linear resolution for all $k \geq 1$.
+A natural question in this context is whether the squarefree powers of $I(\Delta)$ also admit the same property, that is, if $I(\Delta)$ has a linear resolution, then does $I(\Delta)^{[k]}$ also have a linear resolution?
+However, in Proposition~\ref{lem:matchingnumber} we prove that if $I(\Delta)$ has a linear resolution, equivalently if $\Delta$ has the intersection property, then $\nu(\Delta) \leq 2$.
+This implies that $I(\Delta)^{[k]} = 0$ for all $k > 2$, meaning the only squarefree power to be considered is $I(\Delta)^{[2]}$.
+The linearity of the resolution of $I(\Delta)^{[2]}$ follows from \cite[Proposition 2.10]{JZ} together with \cite[Lemma 2.3]{KK1}, as discussed in Theorem~\ref{thm: simplicial tree with i.p. has linear quotients}.